-Dr. Clement, completed both her Doctor of Nursing Practice degree and Family Nurse Practitioner post-graduate certification at Vanderbilt University, in Nashville, TN.
-She also completed both her Master of Science degree in nursing (dual specialty: Nurse-Midwifery and Nursing Education) and Bachelor of Science in nursing degree at the University of Maryland, in Baltimore, MD.
-Her initial registered nursing school diploma was completed at Sentara Norfolk General Hospital School of Nursing (currently known as Sentara College of Health Sciences) in Norfolk, VA.
+Dr. Clement received her Doctor of Nursing Practice degree and Family Nurse Practitioner post-graduate certification from Vanderbilt University in Nashville, TN.
+She also completed a Master of Science degree in Nursing with dual specialty certificates in Nurse-Midwifery and Nursing Education along with a Bachelor of Science in Nursing degree from the University of Maryland, in Baltimore, MD.
+In 1996, she received her initial nursing training diploma to become a registered nurse from Sentara Norfolk General Hospital School of Nursing, in Norfolk, VA (currently Sentara College of Health Sciences).

 2019, Fellow, American College of Nurse Midwives

 2018 Fellow, Institute of Developing Nations (IDN) Thought Leader Fellowship (Emory University Faculty Nomination)

 2017 Award Nomination, Jean Thomas Creativity in Teaching Award, Alpha Epsilon Chapter of Sigma Theta Tau International (Emory University Faculty Nomination)

 2015 Scholarship Award, Elijah Nevins Kirkpatrick Scholarship for Exceptional Academic Merit (Vanderbilt University)